cndesabbata/Online-board-game-in-Java/README.md

     - Resilience to disconnections

 ## Test cases
-All tests in model and controller has a classes' coverage at 100%.
+Class coverage for model and controller packages is 100%.

 **Coverage criteria: code lines.**